Zinheere/zPrint/README.md

 - The gallery shows determinate progress overlays during heavy operations so the window stays responsive.

 ## Release Notes

+### 0.4.1 (2025-11-04)

+- Introduced a Windows-style menu bar with About, Help instructions, and a Storage Settings workflow.
+- Added a Markdown-driven help dialog that surfaces the “Using zPrint” documentation directly in the app.
+- Implemented a storage relocation tool that moves the existing model library when switching folders.
+- Tuned the theme toggle and top-bar buttons to scale icons with window size and keep columns evenly spaced.
+- Normalised gallery column widths so cards align cleanly at any window size.

 ### 0.4.0 (2025-11-04)